olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 - The child thread table for the process calling `exit`
 - The files in the `fdtable` for the exiting process must be closed
 - If the parent process has not exited:
-  - Write the exit status to the parent's `cttable` entry
+  - Write the exit status to the parent's `ctlist` entry

 ## In-depth Analysis and Implementation